Stock market today: Wall Street edges back from its record

-NEW YORK (AP) — U.S. stock indexes are edging lower in a relatively quiet Wednesday on Wall Street.
+NEW YORK (AP) — U.S. stock indexes are edging lower on Wall Street Wednesday.

-The stock of zero-emissions vehicle maker Nikola plunged 45.4% after it filed for Chapter 11 bankruptcy protection.
+The stock of zero-emissions vehicle maker Nikola plunged 38.2% after it filed for Chapter 11 bankruptcy protection, a move that often wipes out the holdings of stock investors.
 The company said it will try to sell off its assets and wind down its business.

 High mortgage rates are making it difficult for some potential homebuyers to afford a house, even though the Federal Reserve began cutting its main interest rate in September in order to make things easier for the economy.

-Tariffs threatened by President Donald Trump, along with other policies that could put upward pressure on inflation, have also caused some sharp swings for yields in the bond market.

-The yield on the 10-year Treasury stayed relatively calm Wednesday, ticking up to 4.56% from 4.55% late Tuesday.
+The yield on the 10-year Treasury stayed relatively calm Wednesday and edged down to 4.54% from 4.55% late Tuesday.
 It was below 3.70% as recently as September and approaching 4.80% within the past few weeks.

+Both the bond and the stock markets have increasingly been taking Trump's tariffs in stride, after earlier showing much more trepidation.
+The hope on Wall Street is that Trump is using such threats merely as a tool to drive negotiations, and the ultimate effects won't be as bad as they initially appeared.

+Such a calm response, though, could make things worse if conditions don't go as Wall Street expects, or if it emboldens Trump to make even more forceful actions.

-Later on Wednesday, the Fed will release the minutes from its late January meeting, when it left its benchmark interest rate alone after cutting it at its previous three meetings.
-The Fed has signaled it may make fewer cuts this year than it earlier expected, in part because of worries that inflation will remain stubbornly above its 2% target.
+Later on Wednesday, the Fed will release the minutes from its last policy meeting, when it left its benchmark interest rate alone in January after cutting it at its previous three meetings.
+The Fed has signaled it may make fewer cuts this year than earlier expected, in part because of worries that inflation will remain stubbornly above its 2% target.

 Cutting rates can boost the economy and juice prices for investments, but they can also give inflation more fuel.

-Indexes fell more than 1% in other European markets, including in Paris and Frankfurt, after finishing mixed across Asia.
-South Korea's Kospi jumped 1.7%, while Japan's Nikei 225 slipped 0.3%.
+Indexes fell more than 1% in other European markets, including in France and Germany, after finishing mixed across Asia.
+South Korea's Kospi jumped 1.7%, while Japan's Nikkei 225 slipped 0.3%.

 AP Business Writers Matt Ott and Zen Soo contributed.